 |ECE 283C||Early Intervention Practicum||2||8||4|

-The Child and Family Studies Department at NHTI, Concord’s Community College is a hands-on, project-centered, competency and evidence-based program that facilitates the growth of future teachers and leaders who are preparing to work with children, families, and communities.
+The Child and Family Studies Department is a hands-on, project-centered, competency- and evidence-based program that facilitates the growth of leaders preparing to work with children, families, and communities.
+Graduates are able to:

 - Describe the development, roles, and interaction patterns of children, youth, and families within their social systems.